-Carry-over your fire preparedness from home to your RV by having a pre-planned escape route.
+Carry-over your fire preparedness from home to your RV by having a pre -planned escape route.
 BE SURE EVERYONE KNOWS WHERE THE EMERGENCY EXITS ARE LOCATED AND HOW THEY OPERATE.

-Your recreational vehicle has been equipped with a fire extinguisher.
+Your RV has been equipped with a fire extinguisher.
 MAKE SURE EVERYONE KNOWS WHERE IT IS LOCATED, HOW TO OPERATE IT AND WHAT TYPES OF FIRES IT IS DESIGNED TO HANDLE.

-Check, re-certify or replace the extinguisher on a regular basis to make sure it is charged.
+Check the extinguisher on a regular basis to make sure it is charged.